mosquitogames/1819rulebook/actions_activate.md

 ---
 ## Activate

-Activate one card or Community in your tableau.
+Activate 1 card or Community in your tableau.
 Take all Actions listed. **Each card or Community may only be Activated once per round.**

 ![Activate cards](https://www.dropbox.com/s/qoehaw5u6qix4y7/activate.png?dl=1)

-> *Example.* In your tableau, you have one card, Opium Tax Farm; and one Community, consisting of Sports Day, Temenggong, and Gutta Percha Plantation.
+> *Example.* In your tableau, you have 1 standalone card, Opium Tax Farm, and 1 Community, consisting of Sports Day, Temenggong, and Gutta Percha Plantation.

 > For your first Action, you Activate the Community:
 - Sports Day lets you place 2 Influence tokens on Districts;
 - Temenggong lets you place 1 token in the Malay Storehouse;
 - Gutta Percha lets you earn $2 ($1 base + $1 from the Population card attached).

 > For your second Action, you can Activate the Opium Tax Farm, or play some other Action.
-You may not re-activate the same Community.
+You may not re-activate that Community.